 To overcome these problems, Kea provides the "Hooks" interface - a defined interface for third-party or user-written code.
 (For ease of reference in the rest of this document, all such code will be referred to as "user code".)
 At specific points in its processing ("hook points") Kea will make a call to this code.
 The call passes data that the user code can examine and, if required, modify.
 Kea uses the modified data in the remainder of its processing.

-In order to minimise the interaction between Kea and the user code, the latter is built independently of Kea in the form of a shared library (or libraries).
+In order to minimize the interaction between Kea and the user code, the latter is built independently of Kea in the form of one or more dynamic shared objects, called here (for historical reasons), shared libraries.
 These are made known to Kea through its configuration mechanism, and Kea loads the library at run time.
-Libraries can be unloaded and reloaded as needed while BIND 10 is running.
+Libraries can be unloaded and reloaded as needed while Kea is running.

 Use of a defined API and the Kea configuration mechanism means that as new versions of Kea are released, there is no need to modify the user code.
 Unless there is a major change in an interface (which will be clearly documented), all that will be required is a rebuild of the libraries.

 The core of Kea is written in C++.
 While it is the intention to provide interfaces into user code written in other languages, the initial versions of the Hooks system requires that user code be written in C++.
 All examples in this guide are in that language.

 In the remainder of this guide, the following terminology is used:

 To illustrate how to write code that integrates with Kea, we will use the following (rather contrived) example: